Airtnp/ACppLib/Readme.md

-# SuperNaiveCppLib
+# ACppLib

-This is a Cpp library full of super naive wheels and **collected(copied)** wheels (see ref) based on C++1y.
+This is a Cpp library of some tricks and what I survey on.

-Because it's so naive, no comments and documentation supported.
-And its code-style is much messy.

-No common namespace, because loosely connected.
+Not under a common namespace, because the components are loosely connected.

-I strongly recommend Herb Sutter's C++ Coding Standard / C++ API Design / SEI CERT C++ Coding Standard (2016), my code is full of junk (however, I strongly appreciate the reference code I copied).

 ## Wheel List (super naive, all incomplete) (* even having no function)
 * sn_Alg: some algorithms